andrewchastain/andrewchastain.github.io/_posts/2019-9-25-Final-report-for-capstone-project.md

 ---
 layout: post
-title: JHU-Coursera Capstone Project Final Report
+title: Data Science Specialization Capstone Final Report
 author: Andrew Chastain
 date: 2019-9-25 12:00:00 -0700
 ---
-# Overview

 The final project for the Data Science Specialization with Johns Hopkins University and Coursera was to develop a natural language processing (NLP) application that would determine the next word given an input string.
 This project was a collaboration with SwiftKey, the maker of a similar text prediction algorithm.
+See the functioning application at [shinyapps.io](https://andrewchastain.shinyapps.io/NextWord/).

 ## Natural Language Processing